justinjiajia/cloud_security/labs/lab_4_new.md

     Review the IAM policy details.
 Next, you'll create a new IAM user and assign it into the *DeveloperGroup* group.

-11. In the left navigation pane, choose *Users*, then choose *Create user*.
+11. In the left navigation pane, choose *Users*.
+Then choose *Create user*.

     <img width="250"  src="https://github.com/user-attachments/assets/cd1094a9-dbf2-40d3-87dc-86e4f026d432" />